 Ecodharma is a relatively new word, and its meaning is by no means fixed.
 The term combines the teachings of Buddhism and related spiritual traditions (dharma) with ecology or ecological concerns (eco).
 A bit more specifically, ecodharma can be understood as a new development in contemporary Buddhism enriched by our understanding of the field of ecology.

 Traditional Buddhist texts do not address our modern ecological challenges, which was not a problem for the Buddha and his Asian successors.
 But today, climate change and related environmental challenges have become the most urgent issue we face as a society.

 The evening will include a brief meditation and a talk about Buddhism and Ecology.
 The talk will focus on three aspects: practice in the natural world, a curious parallel between our usual individual predicament and our current collective predicament, and the new ecosattva path.
-The program will be followed by a book signing for Loy’s book Ecodharma.
 All are welcome.

 Please register at the highest level that your generosity offers.

 Explanations of levels follow below.